Bringing a new watercourse, walks and wildlife into Sompting’s Church Farm.

 The project is expected to run until September 2021

 This urban chalk stream restoration project is realigning the course of the Broadwater Brook to enhance its ecological potential.
 On completion the site will become accessible to the public for the first time, enabling people to connect with this natural heritage along a river trail with seating areas and a wildlife viewing hide.
 There is also a wide range of activities and events for the local community to get involved with and learn more about their local natural and cultural heritage.
+See our new interactive map of the site, hover over the icons and get more information on what’s going on

 We want you to get involved, tell us your stories and send us information on the differences the project is making to you.
 This website will be continuously updated over the coming months and will become a resource for the project, containing information on activities and events and providing a story of how the project evolves.
 Bear with us through this process as the final result will be worth the wait.